artsandmetaphysics/goodlifeodyssey/_published/a-definition-of-faith.md

 ---
 Created On: '2022-07-31T02:32:00+00:00'
-Description: Faith in beliefs is indicated by how drastically our actions change as a result of our belief.
+Description: 'Faith in beliefs is indicated by how drastically our actions change as a

+  result of our belief.'
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: null
 Slug: a-definition-of-faith